Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 The quite ordinary log sat half-buried in a bed of sawdust.
 Midway down the speckled bark, green shoots sprouted from the stump of a severed branch.

 Having confirmed what he was so eager to see, Hyouchuu let out a small sigh of relief.
 He retrieved the log from the box and examined it.
 Though the severed ends and the bark appeared dried out, a light tap with his knuckle suggested fresh wood deeper within.
-No signs of rot, mold or mildew, and neither was there anything amiss with the leaves sprouting from the knot in the wood.
+No signs of rot, mold or mildew.
+Neither was there anything amiss with the leaves sprouting from the knot in the wood.

 The leaves resembled those of a slender orchid, grown thick enough to grab a small handful.
 Hyouchuu examined them one by one.
 The healthy glossy green showed no signs of withering or wilting.